nirmal141/python-email-automation/DEPLOY.md

-# 🚀 Deploy to Vercel (Free Hosting)
+# 🚀 Deploy to Railway (Free Hosting)

-Deploy your Email Automation Dashboard to Vercel in just 2 minutes!
+Deploy your Email Automation Dashboard to Railway in just 2 minutes!

 ## 🚀 Quick Deployment